mnunezsa95/se_project_what_to_wear_frontend/README.md

 3. User-Specific Clothing Data:
    Currently, the code displays all clothing data uploaded by all users.
 To address this, I intend to implement a feature that restricts users to seeing only their uploaded clothes.
 This change ensures privacy and a more personalized experience for each user.

+4. Search Feature:
+   Integrate a search feature enabling users to explore weather conditions in different locations, coupled with clothing recommendations tailored to the weather in the chosen destination.
+This enhancement will transform the app into a versatile tool for travel suggestions, ensuring users are well-prepared for varying climates.